-|Luke Air Force Base in Arizona, the City of Boulder City, Nev., and the Fort Mohave Indian Tribe in California are a few of the customers that rely on the hydroelectric power of the Desert Southwest Region.
-These customers count on the Region’s competitively-priced resources to meet the electrical needs of residents, businesses and industries in the West.
+|Luke Air Force Base in Arizona, the city of Boulder City, Nevada, and the San Luis Rey River Indian Water Authority in California are a few of the customers that rely on the hydroelectric power from Desert Southwest.
+These customers count on the region’s competitively priced resources to meet the electrical needs of residents, businesses and industries in the West.

 To keep the power flowing through the system for customers, we rely on maintenance crews at six duty stations throughout our service area.
 We also operate an extensive communications system using microwaves and fiber optics to coordinate the regional power system.
 Using this vital system, we can transmit everything from powerplant control to voice and corporate data communication.

-As we work amidst unprecedented change in the industry, we recognize the importance of strong customer relations and flexible, superior service.
+As we work amid unprecedented change in the industry, we recognize the importance of strong customer relations and flexible, superior service.
 We look forward to building upon our existing relationships and creating new ones.